bkesterbyld/maroon-potato/src/pages/index.md

         media_width: thirty-three
       - title: Collaborative and secure
         content: >
-          Above enforces a collaborative data-centric approach in your operations that prevents database and silo proliferation.
+          Above enforces a data-centric approach in your operations that fosters collaboration, reuse and operational responsiveness.
 Each data set managed in Above can power multiple projects and applications, with granular browser and API access controls.
         actions: []
         media_position: right
         media_width: thirty-three